nataliabernardo/nataliab_metis/Project_5/Readme.md

 #### Label the images

 First, I filtered the streets' intersections images that were classified by [accessmap](https://accessmap.io) as having curb ramps.
-Afterwards, I hand-labeled manually 1000 curb ramps images with
+Afterwards, I draw retangles around yellow (with tactile warning) and grey curb ramps (without tactile warning) in 1000 images using a tool called [VOTT](https://github.com/Microsoft/VoTT/releases).

 #### Install the API